-The fundamental competencies of Ulum Islamiyah include religious attitudes, social attitudes, knowledge, and the implementation of knowledge organized vertically and horizontally in scientific groups, which include subjects of the Qur'an, recitation, interpretation, translation, hadith, hadith science, figh, shul figh, inheritance, monotheism. , addin al Islamiy, muqaranah adyan, and Islamic dates.
+The fundamental competencies of Ulum Islamiyah include religious attitudes, social attitudes, knowledge, and implementation of knowledge organized vertically and horizontally in scientific groups, which include subjects of the Qur'an, recitation, interpretation, translation, hadith, hadith science, figh, shul figh, inheritance, monotheism., addin al Islamiy, muqaranah adyan, and Islamic dates.
 Vertically is an organization of competence in subjects between grade level and above so that there is an accumulation of continuous content that students learn.
 Horizontally essential competencies between subject content so that between one issue and another, there is a mutually reinforcing process.
 Generally, linguistic competence consists of reading competence, writing competence, speech competence, and listening competence.
-To achieve these four competencies, subjects that specifically support their achievement are arranged and sponsored by co-curricular and extracurricular, creating conditions for accelerating the achievement of linguistic competencies, likewise with general knowledge competence.
+To achieve these four competencies, subjects that specifically support their achievement are arranged and sponsored by co-curricular and extracurricular, creating conditions accelerating the achievement of linguistic competencies, likewise with general knowledge competence.
 The four competencies of religious attitudes, social attitudes, and application of knowledge are organized vertically and horizontally.

-Implementation is a process of ideas, concepts, applving policies, or innovations in practical action to impact changes in knowledge, skills, values , and attitudes.
+Implementation is a process applying ideas, concepts, policies, or innovations in practical action to impact changes in knowledge, skills, values, and attitudes.
 Internal implementation is defined as the actualization of the written curriculum in the form of learning.
 Learning in the classroom is a place to implement and test the curriculum.
 In learning activities, all teachers' concepts, principles, knowledge values, methods, tools, and abilities are tested in the form of actions, which will create an actual curriculum (curriculum in action).
-The embodiment of the curriculum's concepts, principles, and aspects entirely lie teachers' ability curriculum in as implementers.
+The embodiment of the curriculum's concepts, principles, and aspects entirely lie teachers' ability as curriculum implementers.
 Therefore, teachers act as planners, implementers, assessors, and authentic curriculum developers.

-Based on research findings related to curriculum implementation, Al Basyariyah Islamic Boarding School and Darussalam Islamic Boarding School carry out implementation stages starting from socialization and direction, preparation of lesson plans, determination of learning strategies, preparation of learning resources, and classroom management.
-This is in line with concept curriculum the of implementation described bv (Hamalik, 2006), namely "all experiences in the educational environment, both planned and unplanned."
+Based on research findings related to curriculum implementation, Al Basyariyah Islamic Boarding School and Darussalam Islamic Boarding School carry out implementation stages starting from socialization and direction, preparation of plans, determination of learning strategies, preparation of learning resources, and classroom management.
+This is in line with the concept of curriculum implementation described by (Hamalik, 2006), namely "all experiences in the educational environment, both planned and unplanned."